tagsrock/compilers/README.md

 ## Installation

-`eris-compilers` is intended to run as a service in a docker container via [eris](https://monax.io/docs/documentation/cli/).
+`eris-compilers` is intended to run as a service in a docker container via the [Monax CLI](https://monax.io/docs).
 The server can be started with: `eris services start compilers`.

 ### For Developers

 1. [Install go](https://golang.org/doc/install)
-3. `go get github.com/monax/eris-compilers/cmd/eris-compilers`
+3. `go get github.com/monax/compilers/cmd/eris-compilers`
 2. (Optional) [Install Solidity](http://solidity.readthedocs.org/en/latest/installing-solidity.html)

 ## Usage